 LiteSpeed is arguably the fastest web server for WordPress, which is why it’s slowly replacing the more traditional Apache.
 With Hostinger, you have access to a LiteSpeed web server and an automatic caching function regardless of the plan you choose.
 With A2 Hosting, you’re stuck with Apache unless you go for the more expensive Turbo Boost or Turbo Max plans.

 Plus, Hostinger gives you more options in terms of data center locations.
-A2 Hosting has data centers in the US, the Netherlands, and Singapore, while Hostinger also covers Brazil, the UK, Lithuania, and Indonesia.
+A2 Hosting has data centers in the US, the Netherlands, and Singapore, while Hostinger also covers Brazil, India, France, the UK, and Lithuania.
 If you want your website to load quickly for your target audience, choosing a server that is closer to them is one way to make it happen.

 To test the performance of both hosts, I signed up for their entry-level plans, created two identical websites, and ran speed benchmarks over the course of several months.
-On GTmetrix, A2 Hosting’s average loading speed was 1.3 seconds, while the best recorded time was an outstanding 1.1 seconds.
-For the full results for the speed tests, see our in-depth A2 Hosting review.
+I used GTmetrix to monitor both hosts’ performance, and I was surprised at just how similarly both fared.

 I expected A2 Hosting to perform well, but I was still impressed with the results